patrickmmartin/2.8284271247461900976033774484194/article.md

 Finally, the origin of seed_root() can be revealed.
 Yes, just for fun, an old example of a very fast approximate inverse square root.
 Here is the obligatory xkcd reference [carmack_xkcd].
-This still works (on Intel), and there is also a good writeup of how this works [inverse_sqrt].
+This still works (on Intel), and there is also a good write-up of how this works [inverse_sqrt].
 Note there are other values for the magic value than 0x5f375a86 - which oddly get more search hits in Google(?!!).

 The original code, sadly has comments and ```#ifdef``` rendering it unsuitable for printing in a family oriented programming publication, so here is modified version from [SO_chris_lomont].